larawayn/Plotly-Homework/README.md

 </p>

-## Overview: This assignment involves using JavaScript, D3 and Plotly to create a dashboard [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+## Overview: This assignment creates a dashboard using [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
 The dataset reveals a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
 ---
 # Development Toolkit
 ## JavaScript